zlogic/mendix-docs/content/en/docs/refguide/version-control/version-control-troubleshooting/repository-size.md

 #### MPRv2 Format

-Mendix will introduce a new version of the *.mpr* format: MPRv2.
+Mendix 10.18 introduced a public beta of the new version of the *.mpr* format: MPRv2.
 The key difference is that all documents, such as microflows, will no longer be stored as part of the *.mpr* file but as separate files in the *mprcontents* directory.
 The *.mpr* file will function as an index file pointing to all the different files on disk.

 This means that when you change one document, for example a page, that only the small file representing that page will change on disk.
-This allows Git to calculate an efficient delta, which results in a more appropriate repository growth.
+This allows Git to calculate an efficient delta, which results in a more appropriate repository growth compared to MPRv1.
 Functionally there will be no differences between the split (v2) or the combined (v1) format inside Studio Pro.

+{{% alert color="info" %}}
+Collaborating within one app on MPRv1 and MPRv2 branches is possible.
+To limit repository growth as much as possible, we recommend migrating the branches with most activity to MPRv2 first.
+{{% /alert %}}

 {{% alert color="warning" %}}
-Manually modifying files belonging to the  [*.mpr* storage format](/refguide/version-control/#mpr-format) such as the *.mpr* file or the *mprcontents* directory (for example, when resolving file conflicts through third-party tooling), will lead to a corrupted state.
-To recover from a corrupted state a previous commit will need to be restored.
+[Merging and diffing commands](/refguide/mx-command-line-tool/#merging-and-diffing-commands) on the command line through *mx.exe* are not yet supported for MPRv2.
 {{% /alert %}}

+#### Converting MPR storage format

+Upgrading to the new format is opt-in and can be executed on a per-branch basis through the [File menu](/refguide/file-menu/).
+To upgrade to MPRv2, open your app and select **File > Upgrade app to split MPR format (v2)**.
+After confirmation the app will be converted and you will be prompted to commit.

+For branches already on MPRv2 you can choose to downgrade to MPRv1, by selecting **File > Downgrade app to combined MPR format (v1)**.

+{{% alert color="info" %}}
+Before converting the MPR format it is recommended to commit your local work to ensure there is an isolated commit with the conversion step for debugging, in case conversion failed.
+{{% /alert %}}

-#### Decreasing MPR File Size
+### Decreasing MPRv1 File Size

 When a file exceeds the Git compression threshold, 512 MB by default, Git will store a full copy of the file with each new revision instead of only storing the delta.
 This results in extremely rapid repository growth with both client and server-side consequences.

 As the Mendix model is stored in a single file, this threshold can be exceeded by the *.mpr* file.
 To decrease the MPR file size, you consider doing the following:
+* Convert to MPRv2 - By splitting the single binary file into multiple files, your files will drop below the compression threshold.
 * Remove [excluded and unused documents](/refguide/dev-best-practices/#excluded-and-unused-documents) – If you have a large number of unnecessary documents in your app model, this can significantly increase the size of the MPR file.
 * Decrease duplication in pages – If you have a number of pages featuring the same content, such as an advanced datagrid, consider extracting this piece of logic to a widget.
 Reusing a widget on multiple pages prevents the data from being saved several times and can have a large impact on the size of the MPR file.

-You can use [analyze-mpr](/refguide/analyze-mpr/) of the [mx Command-Line Tool](/refguide/mx-command-line-tool/) to analyze how your MPR file is built up.
+* You can use [analyze-mpr](/refguide/analyze-mpr/) of the [mx Command-Line Tool](/refguide/mx-command-line-tool/) to analyze how your MPR file is built up.
 The output will show how many documents of a type (ie. number of pages) exist and how much disk space they represent within the MPR file.
 We recommend starting with a brief scan to see if there is an unexpected number of occurences (ie 1500 pages) or large number of bytes (over 50.000.000 bytes) for a unit type.

 ### Working with a Large Repository Size